Brexit has been a shock to the EU which needs to restate its vows, create a European identity and defend its borders against Russia and Turkey.

-Does anyone remember the war and how nationalism drove us apart – the EU is a solution for peace.
+Does anyone remember the war and how nationalism drove us apart?
+The EU is a solution for peace.
 It’s a great shame that Britain will no longer be part of that equation as they were a peacekeeper.
-The model of Anglo-Saxons (US and UK) in partnership with the latin, Germanic and eastern EU made for stability.
+The model of Anglo-Saxons (US and UK) in partnership with the Latin, Germanic and eastern EU made for stability.

-The EU then has taken as serious shock since Brexit and needs to come together under a common banner.
+The EU then has taken a serious shock since Brexit and needs to come together under a common banner.
 But what?
 The job for the EU now is to protect its borders, but it will be forced into isolation against the East, West and South.
 Probably its enlargement into the Baltic states was a mistake, those countries could easily have created a common trading block neither Soviet nor European.
 But could they have been strong enough?

 And we should well remember that although Germany has today taken in millions of refugees from Syria, not Muslims.
 The far right just love to stir it up citing burnt cars, riots and rape in Cologne.
 These are matters for the law though not politics.
 While we expect all to adhere to the rule of law, there is sufficient crime in Europe without pointing the finger.
 And while we might like to deport child molesters, we do not, we put them in prison.
 The same goes for rioters and rapists of whatever religion.

 Racism on the rise

 ISIS would like nothing better than to ruin of western civilisation.
 And the surest way of getting there is by turning against one another, in-fighting.
 And Putin will profit from our lack of focus.
 He has attempted to destabilise western politics, he is waging a political war in Syria, and he seems to see no reason to be allied with Europe.
 And yet he is shooting himself in the foot, Europe is the nearest market for his gas and oil.